kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

-Besides latency constrained and periodic messages, sensors also report failures as fault notifications, such as pressure valve failure, abnormally high humidity, etc. These messages must be delivered with utmost urgency and immediately.
+Besides latency constrained and periodic messages, sensors also report failures as fault notifications, such as pressure valve failure, abnormally high humidity, etc. These messages must be delivered immediately and with the utmost urgency.

 ## Communication Patterns